zhang-informatics/iDISK/README.md

 		...}
 # Relationships with this term as the subject.
 All objects will be mapped to an existing terminology, such as UMLS.
  "relationships": [{"rel_name": str,    	      # The name of this relationship
-                    "rel_value": str,     	      # The value of the object of this relationship
-		    "src": str,       		      # Name of the source database for this relationship.
+                    "object": str, 	    	      # The object of this relationship "src": str,       		      # Name of the source database for this relationship.
                     "attributes": [{"atr_name": str,  # Any attributes of this relationship.
 				    "atr_value": str,